rollbar/docs/onboarding/android.md

 ## Send Test Data

-Add the following anywhere in your application after the `init()` call to send some test data:
+Add the following anywhere in your application after the `init()` call to send test data:
 ``` java
 Rollbar.reportMessage("Test message", "debug");
 Rollbar.reportException(new Exception("Test exception"));